CDEval: A Benchmark for Measuring the Cultural Dimensions of Large Language Models: Appendix

 \subsection{Verification Rules}

 To ensure the quality of our questionnaire, we conduct a manual review, adhering to the following guidelines: First, we ensure that the questions and options accurately reflected the intended cultural dimensions.
 Second, we examine whether each pair of options distinctly represent different cultural orientations (for example, high vs. low power distance).
 Third, we focus on ensuring that the data's domains and cultural dimensions are naturally aligned with the intended scenarios.
 Lastly, we make revisions to certain questions, which included modifications in grammar and phrasing, as well as the elimination of redundancies.
+Note that the participants are research students from our group.
+For distinct-2 and self-BLEU, we use the nltk toolkit and apply the default parameter settings.